MaxineXiaoyueMa/data-science-portfolio/clustering-segmentation-retailCustomer/README.md

     - p3-data wrangling - item level: **PCA**
     - p4-Model Delivery - make segments: **KMeans**
 - **delieverables**: segment file for our client

+*project rendered in nbviewer [here](https://nbviewer.jupyter.org/github/MaxineXiaoyueMa/data-science-portfolio/tree/master/clustering-segmentation-retailCustomer/dev/)*

+*Disclaimer: the project scenario and data is from EliteDataScience's Machine Learning Master Class.
+Analysis is based on the curriculum with expansions of my own.*

 **Thank you for stopping by, feel free to reach out with anything you would like to share!**